-The Student Charter offers a general survey of our main agreements as to what you are and aren’t allowed to do as a HU student.
+The Student Charter offers a general survey of our main agreements as to what you are and aren’t allowed to do as a HU student and refers to the specific regulations in which this is further specified.
 The Charter is complemented by our Education and Examination Regulations (OER-HU).
 These regulations set out HU students’ rights and obligations as far as education, reviews and examinations are concerned.

 The study guides provide further details on your rights and obligations at the level of your individual degree programme as set out in OER-HU.
 In addition, these guides offer substantive information about each programme: from subjects and themes to practical information.

-You are free to formally object to a decision taken by HU if you disagree with it.
+You are free to formally lodge an appeal to a decision taken by HU if you disagree with it.
 You may believe that your examination work was incorrectly assessed, for example.
 Or you may disagree with the study advice issued to you, because your performance was affected by personal circumstances.

 Please note: be sure to lodge your appeal within six weeks of the date of the decision.

-Would you like to know more about HU’s objection and appeal procedures?
+Would you like to know more about HU’s appeal procedures?
 Full details can be found in the Legal Protection for Students Regulations (Reglement Rechtsbescherming).
 Or download HU Enrolment Regulations for further information.

 There is also a national complaints procedure: The Code of Conduct International Student in Dutch Higher Education.
 If you want more information about the Code of Conduct and when and why a complaint can be lodge by the National Commission please go to the website of the National Commision.